 Tax on Rental Income UK Calculator

-How Rental Income Is Taxed?
+How Is Rental Income Taxed?

 Capital Gains Tax on Rental Property

-How to Minimize Tax on Rental Income?
+How to Minimise Tax on Rental Income?

 Tax on Overseas Property Rental Income

 If you are a UK resident, then despite the property being located abroad, you will still be liable to pay capital gains tax if you make a gain on the sale of the property.